A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: ResNet-Conformer Based SELD System

 ${\rm Conv}(\cdot)$ is illustrated in Fig.~\ref{fig:conv} which contains two pointwise convolution layers sandwiching a depthwise convolution layer.
-The first pointwise convolution layer is followed by Relu activation and the second convolution layer is followed by dropout operation.
-Following the depthwise convolution layer is a batch normalization process and Swish activation.
-The feed forward network consists of two linear layers and a nonlinear activation in between as illustrated in Fig.~\ref{fig:ffn}.
-Relu activation and dropout are used to help regularize the network.
+The first pointwise convolution layer is followed by Relu activation and the second convolution layer is followed by a dropout operation.
+Following the depthwise convolution layer is a batch normalization and a Swish activation.
+The feed forward network consists of two linear layers and a nonlinear activation Relu in between as illustrated in Fig.~\ref{fig:ffn}.
+Dropout is used to help regularize the network.

 Multitask learning is used to train the ResNet-Conformer model as shown in Fig.~\ref{fig:conformer}.
 The output layers in the two branches consist of multiple targets to be predicted, including active sound classes and the corresponding DOAs.
-Joint loss function is adopted to solve the SED and SSL subtasks simultaneously.
+Sigmoid activation function is used for the SED branch and tanh activation function is used for the SSL branch.
+A joint loss function is adopted to solve the SED and SSL subtasks simultaneously.
 The SED subtask is performed as a multi-label classification with a binary cross-entropy (BCE) loss.
 The SSL subtask is performed as a multi-output regression with a masked mean squared error (MSE) loss \cite{cao2019polyphonic}.
+The masked MSE loss is computed based on the ground truth of each sound event class, hence not contributing to the training when a sound event is not active.
 The multi-objective loss function to be minimized can be expressed as